 For more fun for less, check out my Twin Cities Discount Guide for Families!
 You can save on many museums and attractions in the area, including the Crayola Experience at the Mall of America (get the lowest price via my special link!) and the Minnesota Children’s Museum (save $2 per admission with my special code!).

 Also, limited income families can receive free or discounted admission to these museums and attractions in Minnesota.

 Do you have a FREE idea to add to this list?
-Comment below or email me at firstname.lastname@example.org.
+Do you have an update or correction?
+Comment below or email me at email@example.com.